+Image courtesy of Susdrain

 4. Implementation

 The National Planning Policy Framework (NPPF) expects that SuDS should be used as first preference in developments of any size.
-Specifically, priority should have been given to the use of sustainable drainage systems in areas at risk of flooding.
+Specifically, priority should be given to the use of sustainable drainage systems in areas at risk of flooding.
 There is a significant amount of guidance about good SuDS design and Box 1 contains reference to some of the most important of these documents.
 Others are referred to in Appendix 1.

 Who does what?

 A range of local authorities and other stakeholders have a key role in determining the surface water drainage arrangements on new developments.
 This includes all aspects of the new drainage system, including both above and below ground features. - The Local Planning Authority (LPA) approves the surface water drainage arrangements for new developments and redevelopments in accordance with the NPPF, local policies and any supplementary planning documents. - The Lead Local Flood Authority (LLFA) provides guidance to the LPA as a statutory consultee for all major developments.
 They may provide advice, where resources permit, for other developments.
-The LLFA will also regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses) except in areas where there is an internal drainage board. - The Environment Agency (EA) is a statutory consultee to the LPA in areas designated as critical drainage areas and sites within 20 m of a main river.
-The EA also regulates any work carried out in or in proximity to a main river. - In some areas the Internal Drainage Boards (IDBs) will regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses).
-Check the Association of Drainage Authorities (ADA) website to see if your site is in an IDB district - www.ada.org.uk.
+The LLFA will also regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses) except in areas where there is an Internal Drainage Board (IDB). - The Environment Agency (EA) is a statutory consultee to the LPA in areas designated as critical drainage areas and sites within 20 m of a main river.
+The EA also regulates any work carried out in or in proximity to a main river. - In some areas the IDBs will regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses).
+Check the Association of Drainage Authorities (ADA) website to see if your site is in an IDB district - www.ada.org. uk.
 Where IDBs do not exist, these powers are carried out by the LLFA.

-- The Highway Authority will assess, approve and adopt highway drainage features that only serve the highway.
-This may include SuDS features. - The water and sewerage company will assess proposals for drainage systems on new and redevelopments where the developer applies to have the sewers adopted.
-To ensure that there are no delays, early engagement with the water and sewerage company is essential - many water and sewerage companies have a dedicated predevelopment service team to assist with this.
-The water and sewerage company will only adopt sewers that take surface water from properties and their land.
-Land drainage and highway drainage features are not adoptable by the water and sewerage company.
-The designer should submit detailed construction drawings and calculations to show how the proposed design meets the requirements of the the system in perpetuity.
-The water and sewerage company will need to be satisfied that the proposed minimum standards of operation and maintenance are appropriate for both adoptable elements and any connecting non-adoptable elements system.
-Initial discussions should be held at the earliest possible opportunity, likely to be during master planning or reserved matters stages.
-For those parts of England where the water and sewerage company is one whose area is mainly in Wales, other regulations apply.
+Image courtesy of Susdrain - The Highway Authority will assess, approve and adopt highway drainage features that only serve the highway.
+This may include SuDS features. - The water and sewerage company will assess proposals for drainage systems on new and re-developments where the developer applies to have the sewers adopted.
+The procedures to be followed and rules to be applied are all contained within the Sewerage Sector Guidance documentation.
+This documentation and any permitted local variations will be set out on each company's website. - To ensure that there are no delays, early engagement with the water and sewerage company is essential - many water and sewerage companies have a dedicated predevelopment service team to assist with this.
+The designer should submit detailed construction drawings and calculations to show how the proposed design meets the requirements of the stakeholders listed above.
+The developer must also specify how operation and maintenance of the system in perpetuity are to be dealt with.
+The water and sewerage company will need to be satisfied that the proposed minimum standards of operation and maintenance are appropriate, for both adoptable elements and any connecting non-adoptable elements of the system.
+Initial discussions should be held at the earliest possible stage, likely to be during master planning or reserved matters.
 What is the extent of adoption?